“Don’t Worry Baby”: A Timeless Classic of Southern California Cool

 Beyond its catchy melody and relatable lyrics, Don’t Worry Baby is also significant for its contribution to the development of the California sound.
 The Beach Boys, along with groups like The Surfaris and Jan and Dean, helped to popularize surf music and create a new genre of popular music.
 Their influence can still be heard in the work of countless artists today.

-See also The Beach Boys - Good Vibrations
+See also The Beach Boys - Help Me, Rhonda

 Video